fromstar/dncs-lab/README.md

 - host-b: 172.16.2.0 (addresses from 172.16.2.0 to 172.16.3.255)
 - hub: 172.16.4.0 (addresses from 172.16.4.0 to 172.16.5.255)

-The assignable addresses for the machines belonging to the first subnet are therefore included from 172.16.0.2 to 172.16.1.254(The first address "0.0" needs to identify the subnet, the second "0.1" is assignet to the gateway while the last one "1.255" is for the broadcast).
+The assignable addresses for the machines belonging to the first subnet are therefore included from 172.16.0.2 to 172.16.1.254(The first address "0.0" needs to identify the subnet, the second "0.1" is assigned to the gateway while the last one "1.255" is for the broadcast).
 To do this, I assigned a static address to the enp0s8 interface of each machine choosen arbitrarily and I enabled them:
 - host-a: 172.16.1.130
 - host-b: 172.16.3.130